-E very year in the dark of a midsummer new moon, amateur astronomers and telescope makers travel great distances to gather on a beautiful rural hilltop in Springfield, Vermont.
-This is The Stellafane Convention, the oldest and one of the largest assemblies of night sky enthusiasts.
+Every year in the dark of a midsummer new Moon, amateur astronomers and telescope makers travel great distances to gather on a beautiful rural hilltop in Springfield, Vermont.

+This is The Stellafane Convention, the oldest annual gathering of night-sky enthusiasts, and one of the largest.
 It has been hosted here at the birthplace of American amateur telescope making by the Springfield Telescope Makers (STM) since 1926.

-A SPECIAL PLACE
+A VERY SPECIAL PLACE

 "Stellafane" means Shrine to the Stars.
 Time has also made it a shrine to the history of American astronomy.
 People who come here feel a rare connection to that history, and to each other in our common astronomical pursuit.
-Longstanding friendships are nurtured here-many folks return year after year to see friends they encounter nowhere else!
+Longstanding friendships are nurtured here.
+Many folks return year after year to see friends they encounter nowhere else!

-TALKS & DEMOS
+TALKS AND DEMOS